Isaiah Shembe: Birth and early life

-Shembe claimed that the voice of God taught him how to pray.
+Shembe heard the voice of God taught him how to pray.
 Thereafter it commanded him to find a place to pray to God on regularly basis.
 He started visiting the Wesleyan Church that was nearby.
 He did not spend much time there, however, because the laws that he was taught in vision by the Word, were not followed in the church.
 For example, baptism by immersion was not practised, this was one of the key laws that made him desert the church.
 By the time of the South African War, Shembe was married and was working for the Graabes as a tenant in his own right.
 The war disrupted his situation, however.
 After abandoning his wives, he spent some time on the Rand as a migrant.
 During this time, he met the African Native Baptist Church (in Boksburg), which was led by Reverend William Leshega, who later baptized him on 22 July 1906.